chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 Chainguard Images are rebuilt every night to ensure that new package versions and security updates in upstream Wolfi are quickly applied.

 ## Can I simply replace my current base image with a Chainguard Image and it will work out of the box?
-Chainguard Images are designed to be minimalist, and many of them don't come with a package manager.
-Depending on your stack and specific dependencies, you may need to include additional software by combining development images and our undistro images in a multi-stage Docker build.
+Chainguard Images are designed to be minimal, and many of them don't come with a package manager.
+Depending on your stack and specific dependencies, you may need to include additional software by combining `-dev` images and our [distroless](/chainguard/chainguard-images/getting-started-distroless/) images in a multi-stage Docker build.

 ## What packages are available in Chainguard Images?